Wes0617/SecuroSurf/README.md

 ### 🔹 Crew sessions (for advanced users and groups)

 ___Crews___ are totally customizable session definitions.
-They are the safest mode, given that with them, the firewall can be kept active all the time, thus offering more protection than the ___Dynamic___ session mode, which instead requires the firewall to be turned off occasionally for your friends to join. ___Crews___ are meant for established groups of people that are looking for a more definitive, stronger solution against frequent attacks from modders.
+They are the safest mode, given that with them, the firewall can be kept active all the time, thus offering more protection than the _Dynamic_ session mode, which instead requires the firewall to be turned off occasionally for your friends to join.
+Crew sessions are meant for established groups of people that are looking for a more definitive, stronger solution against frequent attacks from modders.
 You can find an example of a crew definition [here](session.crew.Example%20Crew.json_EXAMPLE), and [here](session_configuration_json_schema.md) the full documentation.

 __[Local Crews]__ ___Crews___ can be saved in simple _JSON_ files to keep alongside the program's executable.
 Each